-Pascagoula River: The river @ Merrill is at 10.98 ft. & falling while the lower river @ Graham Ferry is at 13.89 ft. & falling.
-For more up to date water levels check out the USGS site at http://waterdata.usgs.gov/ms/nwis/rt and select the monitoring station nearest your favorite fishing spot.
+Pascagoula River: The river @ Merrill is at 19.98 ft. & falling while the lower river @ Graham Ferry is at 15.63 ft. & falling.
+More up to date water levels can be found at the USGS site at http://waterdata.usgs.gov/ms/nwis/rt and select the monitoring station nearest your favorite fishing spot.

 Bass fishermen still fish the river & oxbows catching bass around woody cover in the main channel as well as the oxbows using soft plastics and spinnerbaits.
 Anglers fishing the lower river & marsh continue to report catching a few bass using soft plastics, especially on a falling tide.

-Several reports came in of anglers catching flathead catfish in the 20 to 40-lb. range in the mid-river areas near Smith's Fish Camp using live bait.
+Several reports came in of anglers catching flathead catfish in the 20 to 40-lb. range in the mid-river areas using live bait.

 A few crappie reports came in from the oxbows where some anglers are trolling mid-lake using small crankbaits or jigs to catch fish in the 1 to 1.5-lb. range.